 When I originally wrote this article at the start of 2020, I opened up with the comment: “Our online privacy is something none of us seem to take particularly seriously.”

-Every search, every visit, every purchase and every like you make online is contributing towards an unseen digital profile.
+Every search, every visit, every purchase and every like you make online contributes towards an unseen digital profile.
 This can then be analysed, manipulated and exploited, whether through targeted adverts, influencing your political opinions or something even more sinister.

 Have you ever heard the famous story that American retailer Target can tell if you’re pregnant before you can – purely based on your purchase history?

 There is no harm in being a bit more careful with your privacy and untangling yourself from the Facebooks, Googles and Amazons of the world.

 Whilst surrendering your data to large corporations may often feel like an inevitable part of modern life, it doesn’t have to be.
 There are now plenty of options for email, web browsers, search engines and messaging apps created by ethical, independent companies.

 Here are some small changes you can implement to make your online life a little more private.